 about the inclusion contents be addressed.
 The pure CO2

-inclusions must be formed within an a silica transporting phase
+inclusions must be formed within a silica transporting phase which

-which is most probably liquid water.
-This is easily accomplished
+is most probably liquid water.
+This is easily accomplished by the

-by the trapping of heterogeneous CO2 bubbles.
-The real
+trapping of heterogeneous CO2 bubbles.
+The real issue

-issue is to understand why aqueous inclusions seem to be absent,
+is to understand why aqueous inclusions seem to be absent, which

-which is merely disproportional trapping and is a function of
+is merely disproportional trapping and is a function of numerous

-numerous variables in the hydrothermal fluid system.
-And aqueous
+variables in the hydrothermal fluid system.
+And aqueous inclusions

-inclusions may not actually be absent, simply overlooked because
+may not actually be absent, simply overlooked because they are too

 Identification of fluid immiscibility